 FORT WAYNE, Ind.
-(WANE) – A woman convicted in an attack where she split a man’s skull with a baseball bat received a 2-year prison sentence in Allen Superior Court on Friday.
+(WANE) – A woman accused of splitting a man’s skull with a baseball bat is now charged with attempted murder, according to Allen Superior Court records.

-According to Allen Superior Court documents, Shears is the mother of the man’s son and came to his home in the 2500 block of River Cove trail to argue.
-She eventually left after arguing with him and a woman he was then living with, court documents said.
+According to court documents, Shears is the mother of the man’s son and came to his home in the 2500 block of River Cove Trail to argue.
+She eventually left after arguing with him and a woman he is now living with, court documents said.